MIT-AI-Accelerator/neurips-2020-sevir/README.md

 * `pandas`
 * `matplotlib`

-The following module is used for extracting training/testing dataset from SEVIR.
-This contains data readers and generators:

-* (removed for anonymity)

 To visualize results with statelines as is done in the paper, a geospatial plotting library is required.
 We recommend either of the following:

 * `basemap`